 Directly After The Storm

 Yes.
-Hail does not normally cause a roof to leak and it is hard to see the damage by looking at your roof from the ground.
+Hail does not normally cause a roof to leak and it is hard to see the storm damage by looking at your roof from the ground.
 Hail does not destroy your roof, it just takes away years of useful life.
 You are paying monthly insurance premiums to be protected from damage and destruction.
 Hail typically causes damage.
 Tornadoes typically cause destruction.
 Check your insurance policy for coverage.

 Someone said my roof is too old to file a claim for damage.
 How old is too old?